anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/OpenAPIEnumeration.md

 ---

 # Stereotype `«OpenAPIEnumeration»`
-Stereotype `«OpenAPIEnumeration»` can be used to mark an enumeration as OpenAPI data type.
+Stereotype `«OpenAPIEnumeration»` can be used to mark an enumeration to be part of an OpenAPI specification.

 JEAF Generator also supports so called "extensible enums".
 From a semantic versioning perspective added new literals to an enumeration is a breaking change.
 However in reality this is a quite common case.
 If you want to avoid the breaking change then you can work with extensible enums.
-By default for them its not considered to be a breaking change if you add an additional literal.
+By convention for them its not considered to be a breaking change if you add an additional literal.

 To support developers in this scenarios JEAF Generator is able to generate extensible enums.
 In such a case type `x-extensible-enum` is used instead of `enum`.